froger-me/wp-packages-update-server/README.md

 ## General Description

 WP Update Plugin Server allows developers to provide updates for plugins and themes packages not hosted on wordpress.org, and possibly control the updates with the application of a license on the client packages.
 It is also useful to provide updates for plugins or themes not compliant with the GPLv2 (or later).
-Packages may be either uploaded directly, or hosted in a remote repository, public or private.
+Packages may be either uploaded directly, or hosted in a Remote Repository, public or private.
 It supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.

 To install, clone this repository and copy the "wp-plugin-update-server" directory into your plugin folder.